PrismRL/prism/_sources/making-a-roguelike/part2.rst.txt

 Triggering fall with a system
 -----------------------------

 We've defined a fall action, but kobolds aren’t exactly volunteering to fall into the void.
 Let's create a :lua:class:`System` to make sure things fall when they ought to.

-1. Navigate to the ``modules/game/`` directory.
-2. Create a new folder called ``systems`` if it doesn't exist.
-3. Create a new file in that folder named ``fallsystem.lua``.
+Create a new directory ``modules/game/systems`` and a new file ``fallsystem.lua``.

-We want the actor to fall immediately when they land on a valid tile, so we'll use the :lua:func:`System.onMove` callback to apply the fall action whenever valid:
+We want the actor to fall immediately when they land on a valid tile, so we'll use the :lua:func:`System.onMove` callback to apply the fall action whenever valid.
+:lua:func:`Level.tryPerform` will perform the action if it's valid, but won't error if it's not.

 .. code-block:: lua

    --- @class FallSystem : System
    local FallSystem = prism.System:extend "FallSystem"

-   --- @param level Level
-   --- @param actor Actor
    function FallSystem:onMove(level, actor)
-      local fall = prism.actions.Fall(actor)

-      if level:canPerform(fall) then
-         level:perform(fall)
-      end
+      level:tryPerform(prism.actions.Fall(actor))
    end

    return FallSystem